geopm/theta-tutorial/QUICKSTART.md

 integrating their application with the GEOPM runtime is to analyze performance of the application without recompiling the application or modifying its source code.
-This can be accomplished by using the geopmaprun wrapper script for the ALPS aprun job launcher while specifying the --geopm-preload option:
+This can be accomplished by using the geopmlaunch wrapper script for the ALPS aprun job launcher while specifying the --geopm-preload option: